ivy-llc/ivy/docs/partial_source/design/building_blocks.rst

 Ivy Functional API ✅
 ------------------

 Calling the different backend files explicitly would work okay, but it would mean we need to :code:`import ivy.functional.backends.torch as ivy` to use a PyTorch backend or :code:`import ivy.functional.backends.tensorflow as ivy` to use a TensorFlow backend.
 Instead, we allow these backends to be bound to the single shared namespace ivy.
-The backend can then be changed by calling :code:`ivy.set_framework(‘torch’)` for example.
+The backend can then be changed by calling :code:`ivy.set_backend(‘torch’)` for example.

 :code:`ivy.functional.ivy` is the submodule where all the doc strings and argument typing reside for the functional Ivy API.
-The :code:`clip` function is shown below:
+The :code:`prod` function is shown below:

 .. code-block:: python